summerdebug/soap/README.md

 SOAP service template

 ## Build
-Execute maven clean and compile goals
+Execute maven clean and compile goals.

 ## Deploy
 Run it as Spring Boot application, for example run main method of Application class in IDE.